Universal Declaration of Human Rights

 The Toolkit is an initial response to the need for information and analysis on gender and SSR.
 This Toolkit is designed to provide policymakers and practitioners with a practical introduction to why gender issues are important in SSR and what can be done to integrate them.
 Each SSR context is unique.
 As such, the strategies and recommendations provided in the Toolkit may not always be directly applicable and should always be adapted to the local context.

 Gender and Security Sector Reform Training Resource Website

-In order to support the drive for gender-responsive SSR, the Geneva Centre for the Democratic Control of Armed Forces (DCAF), the OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR), and the United Nations International Research and Training Institution for the Advancement of Women (UN-INSTRAW, now part of UN Women) published a Toolkit on Gender and Security Sector Reform in February 2008.
+In order to support the drive for gender-responsive SSR, the Geneva Centre for Security Sector Governance (DCAF), the OSCE Office for Democratic Institutions and Human Rights (OSCE/ODIHR), and the United Nations International Research and Training Institution for the Advancement of Women (UN-INSTRAW, now part of UN Women) published a Toolkit on Gender and Security Sector Reform in February 2008.

 These training resources are a companion to the SSR and Gender Toolkit.
 They are designed for SSR trainers and educators to help you present material on gender and SSR in an interesting and interactive manner.
 The Gender and SSR Training Resource Package contains a wide range of exercises, discussion topics, and examples from the ground that you can adapt and integrate into your SSR training.
 Gender trainers working with the security sector will also find the content useful.

 The handbook aims to (a) strengthen the ability to integrate gender in professional military education and (b) improve the capacity of gender experts to deliver educational content.
 This Handbook aims to cover both ‘what to teach’ and ‘how to teach’ in reference to gender and the role it plays in the military.

 Handbook on Gender and Complaints Mechanisms